viirya/ros-driver-techman-robot/README.md

 Then connect to the Linux desktop in a browser at `http://127.0.0.1:6080/`.

-For Linux, x11vnc and noVNC are not necessary and can be removed.
+For Linux, x11vnc and noVNC are not necessary.
+There is Dockerfile for Linux:

+    docker build . -f Dockerfile.linux -t ros-tm-700-linux --rm

+    docker run -it ros-tm-700-linux /bin/bash

+To make X11 forwarding work, you should set a proper `DISPLAY` inside the docker container.

-Build the ROS packages:
+After launching docker container, build the ROS packages:

     source /opt/ros/kinetic/setup.bash && cd /root/catkin_ws && catkin_make